 Together with Threshold, Stiffness controls the influencing range.
-While the threshold is common to all metas in the same object (or even the same Object Families), the stiffness is specific to each meta.
+While the threshold is common to all metas in the same family, the stiffness is specific to each meta.

 When a Meta object comes within „range“ of another meta, the two will begin to interact with each other.
 They do not necessarily need to intersect, and depending on the Threshold and Stiffness settings, they most likely will not need to.
 Stiffness is materialized by the green ring.

 The range is from (0.0 to 10.0).
 But to be visible, the Stiffness must be slightly larger than the Threshold value.
-You can also visually adjust the Stiffness ring by using the RMB to select it and activate Scale mode with S.
+You can also visually adjust the Stiffness ring by selecting and scaling it.

 In Fig. Stiffness., the left meta ball, has a smaller Stiffness value than the right one.
 As you can see, the radius (green ring) is different for each of them.

 The opposite effect of a positive influence would be a negative influence: the objects repel each other.
-Fig. Negative. shows a meta ball and a meta plane where the first is negative and the second, positive.
+Fig. Negative influence of a meta ball. shows a meta ball and a meta plane where the first is negative and the second, positive.
 Notice how the negative meta is not visible: only the surrounding circles appear.
 This is how Blender indicates that the object is negative.

 Moving the sphere to the plane causes the plane’s mesh to „cave in“ or collapse inward.
 If you move the plane away from the sphere, the plane’s mesh will restore itself.